rohanthomas/Supervised-Learning/README.md

 # Supervised-Learning-

-no libraries absolutely straight from the math!.
+No libraries absolutely straight from the math!.